 GMOs, or “genetically modified organisms,” are plants or animals created through the gene splicing techniques of biotechnology (also called genetic engineering, or GE).
 This experimental technology merges DNA from different species, creating unstable combinations of plant, animal, bacterial and viral genes that cannot occur in nature or in traditional crossbreeding.

-Hybrid: Varieties created by crossing two separate varieties to achieve desirable characteristics.
-A hybrid tomato may have been bred to have excellent disease resistance, produce uniform, prolific fruit, or have superior flavor.
-If you sow the seeds from a hybrid, the resulting fruit may revert to the characteristics of one of its parents.
-The slicing tomatoes from Lattin Farms are a hybrid variety and they are certified organic.
-Pluots, apriums, plumcots, and other fruit crosses are also hybrids.
+Hybrids are created by crossing two separate varieties to achieve desirable characteristics.
+In general, hybrids may offer some combination of these favorable traits: faster growth, less care, higher yield, better flavor, and/or better disease resistance.
+If you sow the seeds of a hybrid, the resulting fruit may revert to the characteristics of one of its parents.
+Pluots, plumcots, tangelos, and other fruit crosses are hybrids.

-Open-Pollinated: Varieties of plants that are pollinated naturally by wind or insects without human intervention.
-Saved seed will be true to the original variety
+Open pollinated varieties are plants that are pollinated naturally the wind or insects without human intervention.

 Heirloom plants are open pollinated varieties that are at least 50 years old having been passed down for generations.
 Their characteristics tend to remain constant from one year to the next.